Turning Pain into Power: Stories of Sweet Revenge Against Those Who Hurt Us

 does not require us to forgive or forget those who wronged us.
 Forgiveness is a

 personal choice, and it's alright if we're not ready yet to forgive.
-What
+What matters is our decision about how to move forward and create a meaningful life for ourselves.

 2. Focus on personal growth: Take up new hobbies, learn a new

-skill or volunteer for a cause that you’re passionate about.
+skill, or volunteer for a cause that you’re passionate about.
 Use your pain as

 motivation to become the best version of yourself.